-- Keep a distance of at least 30cm between the eyes and the books
+- Keep a distance of at least 30cm between the eyes and the books.

-- Do not read lying in bed as you may move the book closer and closer to the eyes without noticing it.
+- Do not read while lying in bed as you may move the book closer and closer to the eyes without noticing it.

-- Do not read without adequate ambient lighting
+- Do not read without adequate lighting.

-- Rest for 20-30 seconds after every 20-30 minutes of screen use
+- Take a rest for 20 to 30 seconds after every 20 to 30 minutes of screen use.

-- 12-18 years old: Avoid prolonged screen time.
+- For students of 12 to 18 years old: avoid prolonged screen time.

 - Use ceiling lights when reading.
 Lighting should be even and bright without excessive glare.

-- Watch television with room light on.
+- Watch television with room lights on.

 |Choose appropriate printed materials

 - Poor quality printed materials will cause eye strain.
-Words should be clearly printed: both the font size and the spacing should be appropriate.
+Words should be clearly printed; both the font size and the spacing should be appropriate.

 Keep your eyes and body healthy